 by Marion E. Werle

-The Latvian website Ciltskoki, (Family Trees) has begun the process of indexing many archival records currently on FamilySearch.
+The Latvian website Ciltskoki (Family Trees) is indexing many archival records currently on FamilySearch.
 The website was founded by Egils Turss, and the background is described here (you will need to turn on the Translate feature of your browser, as the article is in Latvian).

-The Ciltskoki website has a number of ongoing indexing projects focused on interwar passports, house registers, and other documents being digitized by FamilySearch.
-As documents are indexed, they are linked to the digital images.
+The Ciltskoki website has a number of ongoing indexing projects focused on interwar passports, house registers, censuses, and other documents being digitized by FamilySearch.
+As documents are indexed, they are linked to the digital images on FamilySearch.
 Indexing is ongoing, so check the website frequently.